- Word of mouth is the best marketing strategy by far.

-While its beginning is informative, 2/3 of the book are useless.
+While the beginning of Contagious is informative, 2/3 of the book are useless.

 Berger uses too many examples to highlight his principles.
-It feels like he’s doing so because he has nothing else to say.
+I felt he was doing so because he had nothing else to say.

 If you still want to buy the book, you can do so here.